 Motivations & incentives

 Most CS projects will find themselves in a position at some point in their lifecycle where they either need to actively recruit new participants, or continuously motivate the participants they already have.
-At this point it’s important to understand the dynamics of how a project is set up.
-Is it project funded, or does it work with volunteers?
+At this point it is important to understand the dynamics of how a project is set up, as discussed above.
+Is the project funded, or does it work with volunteers?
 Where will the responsibility for running the project lie?
-All these aspects affect the context of how to approach potential participants.
+All these aspects do not only affect responsibilities towards existing and potential participants, but also how projects communicate with them.

 Figure 2: Proposed Dimensions of Engagement Framework, by Phillips et al., 2019